Dacili/Nswag-client-generation-with-Swagger/README.md

 1. You will need to setup the swagger on the backend side.
 Add in the Program.cs: app.UseSwagger();app.UseSwaggerUI();
 The generated **swagger.json** you will be able to find at path: https://localhost:7163/swagger/v1/swagger.json
 2. On the frontend side, firstly install the npm pkg: npm i nswag
-3. Open the frontend project in cmd, and run: nswag new This will generate the nswag.json file.
+3. Open the frontend project in cmd, and run: **nswag new**
+This will generate the nswag.json file.
 Leave only part for typescript generation, remove for the csharp.
 4. In the nswag.json file change the next things:
 "url": "https://localhost:7163/swagger/v1/swagger.json", (normally this would be some deployed place, not localhost)
 "className": "BackendMediClient",
-"output": "src/app/services/workflow-clientapi-base.ts" (ouput path is very important!)
+"output": "src/app/backend-clientapi-base.ts" (ouput path is very important!)
 5. Check the version of runtime in nswag.json   "runtime": "NetCore21"
 6. Go to cmd, and type *(make sure that your backend solution is runned)* **nswag run**
 Notice it will usually throw some errors, if you have multiple versions of .net on your pc.
 To fix this run: